-- Up to four Isolated 4-20mA Analog Outputs that may be used for VFD speed control or for sending out a copy of the Level Input - Up to four Isolated 4-20mA Auxiliary Analog Inputs that may be used to collect analog data for SCADA - 4-20mA Analog Level Input may be ordered as an Isolated Input - Ethernet Port with the following protocols:
+- Up to four Isolated 4-20mA Analog Outputs that may be used for VFD speed control or for sending out a copy of the Level Input. - Up to four Isolated 4-20mA Auxiliary Analog Inputs that may be used to collect analog data for SCADA. - 4-20mA Analog Level Input may be ordered as an Isolated Input. - The Ethernet Port Option (Option "E") is required when using Modbus TCP or DNP3 protocols.